 A local infrastructure capital improvement plan (ICIP) is a plan that establishes planning priorities for anticipated capital projects.
 The state-coordinated ICIP process encourages entities to plan for the development of capital improvements so that they do not find themselves in emergency situations, but can plan for, fund, and develop infrastructure at a pace that sustains their activities.

 We are grateful for the assistance of the South Central Council of Governments for their assistance with the development and submission of our ICIP.
-Last year’s final ICIP and information about public input for this year’s can be downloaded below
+The final ICIP can be downloaded below

 Projects Under Construction

 PLEASE BE SAFE AND EXERCISE CAUTION NEAR OUR CONSTRUCTION SITES.
 WATCH FOR FLAGMEN, DETOURS, AND LANE CLOSURES, AND PLEASE BE CAREFUL AROUND CONSTRUCTION CREWS AND EQUIPMENT.